gvwilson/thirdbit/src/fiction/santas/index.md

 She was no taller than Finner, but lean where the first santa was brawny, and her uniform—Finner did a double take.
-Her hood and sack were red and white, but the rest was changing color to match the carpet on the stairs.
+Her hood and sack had been red and white a moment ago, but were now changing color to match the carpet on the stairs.

 Gran-Granna Tumbly pulled a handkerchief out of her sleeve and thrust it into the big santa's hand.
 "By whom?
+Flips?
 And what happened to your target?"

-"I don't know who they were.
-But the target got away."
 The second santa sat down heavily on the stairs.
+"The target got away.
+And I don't think the ones that jumped us were flips.
+I think it's our other problem."
+She raised her arms to put scare quotes around the word "other", then winced.

 "You're hurt," Gran-Granna said accusingly.